caesiumtea/entropically-nc/src/tuts/freezeframe.md

      caption: 'what would we do without blinkies.... (featuring a random assortment from <a href="https://blinkies.cafe/">blinkies.cafe</a>--and no, this image is not supposed to be blinking right now.)'
 tags: ["web craft", "accessibility"]
 ---

+<aside class="box">Mar 5 2025 update: added an alternate freezeframe script from <a href="https://sen.fish/">sen.fish</a> and a hypothesis about how to override freezeframe's styling.</aside>

 The old web was a magical place, but it was also a pretty overwhelming place.
 Don't get me wrong, I really do love the maximalism of all the flashing blinkies and silly animations all over the place...
 But for some folks, all that visual noise can be disorienting, nauseating, or even outright dangerous.
 To me, a really crucial part of the [web revival](https://thoughts.melonking.net/guides/introduction-to-the-web-revival-1-what-is-the-web-revival) is to merge the spirit of the old web with the new knowledge and technological advancements that we've gained in the past 20 years, in order to make a web that truly belongs to *everyone*.
 And making it belong to everyone means making it accessible to as many people as possible.
 But does accessibility mean that we need to give up all of those bright shiny gifs that we love so much?